2009 Washington Huskies football team: Idaho

-USC
+No. 3 USC

-The underdog Washington Huskies upset the USC Trojans on a last second field goal for a 16-13 win.
+The underdog Washington Huskies upset the USC Trojans on a last second field goal for a 16–13 win.
 The game snapped a 7-game winning streak for the Trojans over the Huskies, the last victory coming in 2001.
 For USC, Aaron Corp started for the injured Matt Barkley at quarterback.

 The Huskies became the latest Pac-10 team to upset the Trojans, only two Pacific-10 Conference teams have failed to beat USC during the Pete Carroll era: Arizona and Arizona State.
 Other Pac-10 teams have defeated USC at least once during this period, Oregon State did it twice, 2006 and again in 2008.

-Stanford
+At Stanford

-Notre Dame
+At Notre Dame

 Notre Dame defeats the Washington Huskies 37–30 at Notre Dame Stadium to give Notre Dame its 4th win of the season.
 Notre Dame stayed alive with 3 goal line stands resulting in only 3 Washington Husky points.
 Golden Tate was able to scorch Washington's defense for 244 yards receiving, 31 yards rushing and one touchdown.
 Notre Dame finally wins in OT and extends their record to 8–0 against the Huskies.

 Arizona

-Arizona State
+At Arizona State

 With the appearance the game would be heading into overtime, ASU quarterback Danny Sullivan threw a 50-yard touchdown pass to receiver Chris McGaha in the last five seconds of the game.

-Oregon
+No. 14 Oregon

 After Erik Folk's 33-yard field goal in the first quarter for Washington, Nate Costa rushed for 3 yards for a touchdown in the second quarter to give the Ducks their first lead.
 Then Javes Lewis intercepted Jake Locker's pass in the end zone to give Oregon the ball back, which resulted in Jeremiah Masoli scoring from the 1-yard line for their second touchdown.
 With a second left, Folk kicked a 48-yard field goal to end the half, which was aided by a personal foul on Oregon.

 Unable to move, the Huskies turned the ball over to Oregon and the Ducks scored their third touchdown on Masoli's 3-yard run in the top of the third quarter.

-UCLA
+At UCLA

 The Huskies failed to capitalize on UCLA's five turnovers and lost to the Bruins by a point at the Rose Bowl.
 Down by a point, Erik Folk's 38-yard field goal kick in the fourth quarter was no good.
 Folk kicked three field goals, two in the second quarter, and Jermaine Kearse scored two pass-touchdowns for the Huskies.
 Jake Locker completed 23 of 40 passes for 235 yards.

 Kai Forbath kicked a 27-yard field goal earlier in the final period to win the game for the Bruins.
 Kevin Prince completed 13 of 17 passes for 212 yards and Kevin Craft had 10 of 14 completions for 159 yards.
 Both gave up an interception.